rust-in-blockchain/rust-in-blockchain/content/contributing.md

+---
-# Contribute to RiB Community
+title: "Contribute to RiB Community"
+comments: false
+pager: false
+---

 [Rust in Blockchain](https://rustinblockchain.org) is a developer community that focuses on Rust engineering and adoption in the blockchain industry.